Last Updated On: June 27th, 2021

 Lavender looks and smells heavenly.
 From its tall, beautiful, purple flowers to its bushy, green base, lavender steals the hearts of many gardeners the world over.
-In our Lavender plant profile below, you'll learn about the many versatile uses for this amazing plant.
+In our Lavender guide below, you'll learn about the many versatile uses for this amazing plant.

 While technically from the Mediterranean, this star of herb gardens around the world doesn't want for much.
 It's as versatile as it is fragrant.
 And, it requires very little maintenance.
 Whether your lavender variety is French, English, or Spanish, you can bet that you'll be fighting off all the pollinators for a chance to use your lavender in some way in the kitchen or elsewhere throughout your home.

 Lavender Quick Plant Facts

 |Water Needs||Moderate water needed.|

 |Cold-Hardiness Zones||USDA hardiness zones - English Lavender grows in zones 5-10; French Lavender grows in zones 5-9; and Spanish Lavender grows in zones 7-9.|